EperezOk/amm-contracts/README.md

 The aim of this project is to understand the basic functionality of an AMM (Automatic Market Maker).

-The contracts are based on Uniswap v1 and on [this](https://github.com/martriay/scAMM) repo.
+The contracts are based on Uniswap v1.

 I've made a frontend to interact and test this project, which you can find here: https://github.com/EperezOk/amm-frontend